Choosing the Best Mattress – Inner Spring or Memory Foam

 What is better?
 A Foam Mattress or a Spring Mattress

 In general, foam mattresses get better customer satisfaction ratings than coil mattresses, but there are a lot of low quality foam beds out there, so you have to be careful.
 At Hanley’s Furniture we stock a large variety of mattresses from single to custom size.
 Our team of friendly and experienced staff are here to help you choose the perfect mattress.
-Please feel free to contact us at Hanley’s Furniture.
+Looking for furniture Kildare, Naas or Dublin, contact Hanley’s Furniture today.